ray155093/azure-docs.zh-tw/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

         FROM SearchlogView
     GROUP BY Region
     HAVING SUM(Duration) > 200;

     OUTPUT @res
         TO "/output/Searchlog-use-view.csv"
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-### 建立資料表
+### <a name="create-tables"></a>Create tables

-U-SQL 與關聯式資料庫資料表類似，可讓您使用預先定義的結構描述建立資料表，或建立資料表並從填入資料表的查詢推斷結構描述 (也就是 CREATE TABLE AS SELECT 或 CTAS)。
+Similar to relational database table, U-SQL allows you to create a table with a predefined schema or create a table and infer the schema from the query that populates the table (also known as CREATE TABLE AS SELECT or CTAS).

-下列指令碼會建立一個資料庫和兩個資料表：
+The following script create a database and two tables:

     DROP DATABASE IF EXISTS SearchLogDb;
     CREATE DATABASE SeachLogDb
     USE DATABASE SearchLogDb;

     DROP TABLE IF EXISTS SearchLog1;
     DROP TABLE IF EXISTS SearchLog2;

     CREATE TABLE SearchLog1 (
                 UserId          int,
                 Start           DateTime,